Latupho/Small_and_Practical/README.md

 A Cmdlet that easy logs you of Microsoft Office 365, Enable-Office365.

 List of jobs that runs in the background:
-I can't write about this, yet as thies atm, are company.
-WIll work on a way to genelice it.
+I can't write about this, yet, as thies, atm, are company sensitive.
+Will work on a way to genelice it.